-- No person appointed as a scrutineer can carry out scrutineering duties until he or she has completed a declaration (Section 14(2) LEA and Regulation 91 LER). - The key obligations for a scrutineer arising from the declaration is that he or she: - will well and truly serve in the office of scrutineer; and - will not directly or indirectly disclose any fact coming to his or her knowledge at the election or poll that he or she is required by the Act not to disclose. - A person appointed as a scrutineer must report to the electoral officer or deputy electoral officer on the first day on which he or she is to undertake any scrutineering duty to complete the required declaration.
+No person appointed as a scrutineer can carry out scrutineering duties until they have completed a declaration (section 14(2) LEA and clause 91 LER)

+The key obligations for a scrutineer arising from the declaration is that they:

+- will well and truly serve in the office of scrutineer; and - will not directly or indirectly disclose any fact coming to his or her knowledge at the election or poll that he or she is required by the Act not to disclose.

+A person appointed as a scrutineer must report to the Electoral Officer or Deputy Electoral Officer on the first day on which he or she is to undertake any scrutineering duty to complete the required declaration.
 Upon completing the declaration, the scrutineer will be given a 'scrutineer' nametag.
-This nametag must be returned to the electoral officer when the scrutineer leaves the premises where he or she is acting as a scrutineer.
+This nametag must be returned to the Electoral Officer when the scrutineer leaves the premises where he or she is acting as a scrutineer.